December 24, 2025

 Here are a few core benefits of SEO for any business:

-• Increased organic traffic: When your pages rank on the first page of Google, they get significantly more clicks and visitors.
+• Increased organic traffic: when your pages rank on the first page of Google, they get significantly more clicks and visitors.

 Illustration of a woman thinking about SEO strategy with a search bar, rocket, magnifying glass, and growth chart elements.